 Chemistry doesn't have a strong preprint tradition, but these archives provide platforms for the free deposit and dissemination of articles prior to publication.

-There are many, many tools out there where you can "look up" a chemical name or structure.
-This is just a selection of some of the better known ones.
+How many times have you needed to "look up" a chemical?
+There are many, many tools out there where you can find a chemical name or structure.
+This is just a selection of some of the better-known ones.
 Most also contain various types of factual data about chemical substances - properties, safety hazards, etc.

 Chemical Abstracts Service has registered millions of chemical substances since 1965.
 CAS Registry Numbers (RNs) are very useful when searching for information about a specific chemical structure, as well as polymers, mixtures, alloys, and substances whose exact formula is unknown or variable.
 CAS has also registered tens of millions of biosequences.